futuremotiondev/vscode-fm-toolbox/README.md

 Search for `futuremotion-toolbox` in the Visual Studio Marketplace.
 Click on Install.

+## Release v1.0.3

+- Function to wrap Powershell arrays to a configured character width.
+- Function to wrap Powershell arrays to the first defined ruler.
+- Function to wrap Powershell arrays to a manually specified width.

 ## Release v1.0.2

 - Remove empty lines in the document.